plumol/plumol/README.md

 ## ⚡ Fun Facts

 - 🥋 I competed on the regional and national levels for collegiate Taekwondo.
-- 🍰 I love baking and experimenting with new recipes.
+- 🍰 I love baking and experimenting with new recipes (mostly cookies!).
-- 📸 I enjoy photography—capturing moments both big and small.
+- 📸 I do both sports and portrait photography!

 ---